camunda/camunda-docs/docs/apis-tools/go-client/job-worker.md

 This configures the job worker to open a long-living stream between itself and a gateway, through which activated jobs will be pushed. **If the stream is closed for any reason - e.g. the gateway crashed, there is a temporary network issue, etc. - it is automatically recreated.**

 :::note
-It's also possible to set an overall timeout - so called `streamTimeout` - which ensures the underlying long-living stream is refreshed once the timeout is reached.
+It's also possible to set an overall timeout - called `streamTimeout` - which ensures the underlying long-living stream is refreshed once the timeout is reached.
 This is useful to trigger load balancing of your workers overtime, instead of having workers pinned to the same gateway.
 :::

 #### Backfilling